Cold Lake (album): Background

 After a disheartening end to their "One in Their Pride" tour in Dallas, Texas, Tom Warrior decided to end the band.
 However, in mid-1988, at the request of Oliver Amberg and with the support of producer Tony Platt, the band was resurrected, although with an entirely new line-up (Oliver Amberg – guitars, Curt Victor Bryant – bass, Stephen Priestly – drums and additional vocals).
 Even though the project had the cooperation of Warrior, he held little interest in it and so allowed Amberg to do most of the musical composition.

 Reception

-Upon its release, the album was slammed by most music critics and the band was labeled a sell-out by its core fanbase.
+Upon its release, the album was panned by most music critics and the band was labeled a sell-out by its core fanbase.
 The appearance of the band was remade with teased hairstyle to look like popular glam metal acts such as Mötley Crüe.
 The earlier works by the band had been underground thrash/death/black metal.
 Modern reviews are more positive.
 AllMusic reviewer Bradley Torreano wrote that Cold Lake is "still the worst Celtic Frost album", but that it "really isn't that bad" and the "vibrant heavy metal here... is longing to be rediscovered by fans."
 Canadian journalist Martin Popoff considered Cold Lake a "good record", filled with riffs "awesome and sinister" and lyrics about street-level sin "almost scarier" than the abandoned black metal ones.